AzureTechCommunity/azure-opensource-labs/README.md

 # Azure Open Source Labs

 A collection of labs demonstrating how to build Open Source applications with Azure, Visual Studio Code and the Windows Subsytem for Linux (WSL).
+These <10 minute hands on labs were created for OSCON 2019.

 ## Containerize a Django application using Visual Studio Code